google/go-cloud/internal/docs/design.md

   OpenWidgetURL(ctx context.Context, u *url.URL) (*Widget, error)
 }

-// A type that implements NamedWidgetURLOpener has a preferred scheme for
-// the URLs it opens.
-WidgetURLScheme must be safe to call from multiple
-// goroutines.
-type NamedWidgetURLOpener interface {
-  WidgetURLOpener
-  WidgetURLScheme() string
-}

 // URLMux is a URL opener multiplexer.
 It matches the scheme of the URLs
 // against a set of registered schemes and calls the opener that matches the
 // URL's scheme.